ACM-USF-ProjectIncubator/acm-usf-projectincubator.github.io/RandomNotes.md

     * GitHub pages only accepts absolute links
     * I could probably organise them better, but I'll just leave all the HTML pages lying around for now
 4. Included links to social media
+5. Reformatted the HTML pages (Events pages now have feature boxes)
+6. Changed background colour of logo in main.css to USF green, and text colour to USF gold